 As the cold winter weather leaves us, many people enjoy spending more time outside in the sun.
 Getting outdoors is a great way to stay healthy, but skin needs protection from UV rays.
-Each time skin is exposed to the sun without protection, even without tanning or burning, the risk of skin cancer and premature aging increases.
+Each time skin is exposed to the sun without protection the risk of skin cancer and premature aging increases.
 Fortunately, skin can be protected and a few simple steps can help prevent cancer.

 - Limit direct sun exposure: Avoid direct, mid-day sun whenever possible.
 Between the hours of 10 a.m. and 4 p.m., the sun’s rays are the most powerful.
 If outdoors, spend time in the shade.
 If that’s not possible, invest in sun protecting clothing.
 Many stylish options are available today for men, women, and children.